Cocktails

 June Bug

 I was trying to make Jane Danger's May Day cocktail.
 I misread the ingredients and skipped the Champagne.
 This is my pleasant mistake.
-It is a sweet cocktail, replace the Sloe Gin with a dry gin for a sharper taste
+It is a sweet cocktail.

 Aperol